wasifwasi/Built_Portfolio/README.md

-Here’s a sample **README** for your portfolio project on GitHub:

----

 # Built Portfolio

 This is a personal portfolio website built using **Next.js**.
 The project showcases my development skills and projects, including full-stack and cross-platform applications.